Skip Navigation

 Written and Published in Partnership with All Voting is Local.

-Poll watchers, referred to as “election observers” or “observers” in Wisconsin, are individuals who monitor polling places and ballot counting sites.
+Election observers, referred to as “election observers” or “observers” in Wisconsin, are individuals who monitor polling places and ballot counting sites.
 While observers play an important role in providing transparency, they can also be a potential source of disruption and intimidation.
 For this reason, all states have a series of regulations and constraints regarding who can serve as poll watchers and what they can do.
-Wisconsin’s, which derive both from the state’s election code and from guidance issued by the Wisconsin Elections Commission, are:footnote1_qUIIAg8DVU2i1On March 20, 2024, the Wisconsin Elections Commission approved a draft rule, EL 4 Rule Order, that would codify many of the provisions in its guidance document.
-At the time of publication, this rule is not final.
+Wisconsin’s rules on observers, which derive both from the state’s election code and from guidance issued by the Wisconsin Elections Commission, are:footnote1_ALrqD5EFKHVUOuyKdUUm30j5IjztGbmuktgBkxZFl0_h2Shifndfv1k1On September 11, 2024, the Wisconsin Elections Commission approved final draft language for EL 4 Rule Order, that would codify many of the provisions in its guidance document.
+At the time of publication, this rule is not set for final approval until 2025.

 Appointment